FWKMultiverse/WinCore/README.md

 **WinCore 0.6.3 is the first full public release of the project.**

-The library is now publicly available for general use.
+The library is publicly available for general use.
 However, comprehensive testing across every supported Windows configuration, hardware combination, GPU, driver, Python version, and PyTorch version has not yet been completed.